google/or-tools/ortools/sat/docs/boolean_logic.md

 The CP-SAT solver can express Boolean variables and constraints.
 A **Boolean variable** is an integer variable constrained to be either 0 or 1.
-A **literal** is either a Boolean variable or its negation: 0 negated is 1, and vice versa.
+A **literal** is either a Boolean variable or its negation: 0 negated is 1, and 1 negated is
-See
+0. See
 https://en.wikipedia.org/wiki/Boolean_satisfiability_problem#Basic_definitions_and_terminology.

 ## Boolean variables and literals